citp/privacy-policy-historical/m/mu/mux/muxlim.com.md

-> *The following text is extracted and transformed from the muxlim.com privacy policy that was archived on 2007-06-22.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20070622201735id_/http%3A//www.muxlim.com/info/policy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the muxlim.com privacy policy that was archived on 2007-12-17.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20071217061707id_/http%3A//www.muxlim.com/info/policy.php) for the most accurate reproduction.*

 # Muxlim.com » Privacy Policy

-Friday, 22 June, 2007   •   Al Jumuah, 6 Jumada Al Akhir, 1428
+Monday, 17 December, 2007   •   Al Ithnain, 7 Dhul Hijjah, 1428

 * * *